-- Solely invests in companies with either: - Revenues exceeding 50% from products or services that contributes to the attainment of the Sustainable Development Goals (as defined in the 2030 Agenda), or - Revenues exceeding 25% from products or services and Capital expenditure that exceeds 75% that contributes to the attainment of the Sustainable Development Goals (as defined in the 2030 Agenda), while - o not causing Significant harm and practicing Good governance - Applies exclusion criteria to certain products (including alcohol, controversial weapons, fossil fuel, gambling, military equipment, pornography, and tobacco) - Promotes corporate adherence to the principles set out in the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
+Solely invests in companies with either:

+- Revenues exceeding 50% from products or services that contributes to the attainment of the Sustainable Development Goals (as defined in the 2030 Agenda), or - Revenues exceeding 25% from products or services and Capital expenditure that exceeds 75% that contributes to the attainment of the Sustainable Development Goals (as defined in the 2030 Agenda), while - o not causing Significant harm and practicing Good governance - Applies exclusion criteria to certain products - including where more than five (5) percent of the revenue is directly derived from production of alcohol, fossil fuel, gambling, military equipment, pornography, and tobacco) (0% involvement in controversial weapons) - Promotes corporate adherence to the principles set out in the UN Global Compact and the OECD Guidelines for Multinational Enterprises.

-#1: 80% of the allocation will be aligned with the sustainable objective of the Sub-Fund.
+#1: Minimum 80% of the allocation will be aligned with the sustainable objective of the Sub-Fund.